NetOpWibby/blog/documents/2019-12-02-a-personal-api.md

 ## Prior Art

-There's a company named Urbit who's mission is quite similar:
+There's a company named Urbit whose mission is quite similar:

 > An Urbit is a networked personal server that runs your apps and stores your data, serves as your permanent online identity and puts you back in control of your digital life under a single login.
 >